lapinozz/lapinozz.github.io/_posts/2017-07-18-compile-time-templated-a-star-pathfinding.markdown

 # Map

-The map itself is just inheriting from vector and simply adds function to get a value from a coordinate and holds the horizontal size
+The map itself is just inheriting from vector and simply adds a function to get a value from a coordinate and holds the horizontal size

 {% highlight cpp %}